Altinity/clickhouse-backup/ReadMe.md

 Upload backup to remote storage: `curl -s localhost:7171/backup/upload/<BACKUP_NAME> -X POST | jq .`

-- Optional query argument `delete-source` works the same as the `--delete-source` CLI argument.
+- Optional boolean query argument `delete-source` works the same as the `--delete-source` CLI argument.
-- Optional query argument `diff-from` works the same as the `--diff-from` CLI argument.
+- Optional string query argument `diff-from` works the same as the `--diff-from` CLI argument.
-- Optional query argument `diff-from-remote` works the same as the `--diff-from-remote` CLI argument.
+- Optional string query argument `diff-from-remote` works the same as the `--diff-from-remote` CLI argument.
-- Optional query argument `table` works the same as the `--table value` CLI argument.
+- Optional string query argument `table` works the same as the `--table value` CLI argument.
-- Optional query argument `partitions` works the same as the `--partitions value` CLI argument.
+- Optional string query argument `partitions` works the same as the `--partitions value` CLI argument.
-- Optional query argument `schema` works the same as the `--schema` CLI argument (upload schema only).
+- Optional boolean query argument `schema` works the same as the `--schema` CLI argument (upload schema only).
-- Optional query argument `resumable` works the same as the `--resumable` CLI argument (save intermediate upload state and resume upload if data already exists on remote storage).
+- Optional boolean query argument `resumable` works the same as the `--resumable` CLI argument (save intermediate upload state and resume upload if data already exists on remote storage).
-- Optional query argument `callback` allow pass callback URL which will call with POST with `application/json` with payload `{"status":"error|success","error":"not empty when error happens"}`.
+- Optional string query argument `callback` allow pass callback URL which will call with POST with `application/json` with payload `{"status":"error|success","error":"not empty when error happens"}`.

 Note: this operation is asynchronous, so the API will return once the operation has started.